This chapter provides an overview of the Structured Query Language (SQL) and how Oracle Database processes SQL statements.

 The database retrieves all rows satisfying the

 WHERE condition, also called the predicate, in a single step.
 The database can pass these rows as a unit to the user, to another SQL statement, or to an application.
-The user does not need to process the rows one by one, nor is the user required to know how the rows are physically stored or retrieved.
+The application does not need to process the rows one by one, nor does the developer need to know how the rows are physically stored or retrieved.

 All SQL statements use the optimizer, a component of the database that determines the most efficient means of accessing the requested data.
 Oracle Database also supports techniques that you can use to make the optimizer perform its job better.